jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 ### Building Business Community Support

 They secured support from [28 business leaders who signed a letter](https://electrificationcoalition.org/wp-content/uploads/2023/01/Letter-NC-MHD-Electrification-June-2021.pdf) urging acceleration of medium- and heavy-duty vehicle electrification.
-This private sector endorsement demonstrates that electrification isn't just government policy—it's good business.
+This private sector endorsement demonstrates that electrification is becoming essential to good business operations and strengthens North Carolina's strategy to focus on economic policy development as well as environmental.

 ### Not Forgetting Rural Communities

 What's particularly impressive is their focus on rural areas.
-Through partnerships with organizations like the [Southern Alliance for Clean Energy](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/), they've ensured rural communities aren't left behind in the transition.
+Through partnerships with organizations like the [Southern Alliance for Clean Energy](https://cleanenergy.org/resource/transportation-electrification-in-the-southeast-sixth-annual-report/), they've [ensured rural communities aren't left behind in the transition](https://cleanenergy.org/news/dont-leave-money-on-the-table-and-rural-communities-behind/).

 By 2023, North Carolina topped [70,000 electric vehicle registrations](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/), proving their comprehensive approach works.

-**What North Carolina teaches us:** Framing electrification as economic development attracts broader support while addressing rural equity prevents gaps.
-Make it about jobs and opportunity, not just environmental goals.

 ### Becoming the Charging Infrastructure Innovation Hub

 What makes North Carolina's story even more compelling is how their strategic approach to electrification has attracted not just vehicle manufacturing, but the entire charging infrastructure ecosystem.
 The state is rapidly becoming the North American headquarters for global charging technology leaders.

 **Global Players Choosing North Carolina:**
-[Alpitronic](https://www.electrive.com/2024/08/13/alpitronic-to-manufacture-dc-charging-stations-in-north-carolina/), the German leader in DC fast charging technology, selected North Carolina for their North American manufacturing operations.
-[Kempower](https://kempower.com/news/kempower-establishes-north-american-headquarters-in-durham/), the Finnish charging solutions innovator known for their modular and efficient charging systems, established their U.S. headquarters in Durham.
+[Alpitronic](https://www.electrive.com/2024/09/23/alpitronic-opens-us-headquarters-in-north-carolina/), the German leader in DC fast charging technology, selected North Carolina for their North American manufacturing operations.
+[Kempower](https://kempower.com/news/kempower-grand-opening-in-durham-north-carolina/), the Finnish charging solutions innovator known for their modular and efficient charging systems, established their U.S. headquarters in Durham.

 Most significantly, [IONNA](https://www.ionna.com/), the joint venture by BMW, GM, Honda, Hyundai, Kia, Mercedes-Benz, and Stellantis, chose North Carolina as their operational hub.
 IONNA represents something crucial: major automakers taking direct ownership of the charging experience rather than leaving it entirely to third-party networks.